neonkore/Nunicode/README.md

 3. UTF-16BE (big endian)

-LE and BE are obviusly little-endian and big-endian, generic one's endianess is defined by byte order mark (BOM) at the beginning of the string.
+LE and BE are obviusly little-endian and big-endian, generic one's endianess is defined by the byte order mark (BOM) at the beginning of the string.
 Thus generic UTF-16 is always BOM + either UTF-16LE or UTF-16BE.

 nunicode provide only nu\_utf16le and nu\_utf16be for the encoding and decoding,